-- 1. The Planning Board may hold joint meetings and hearings with other "land use boards" including the Zoning Board of Adjustment.
-Each board shall have discretion whether or not to hold such joint meeting or hearing (RSA 676:2). - 2.
-Joint business meetings with another local land use boards may be held at any time when called jointly by the chairmen of the two boards. - 3.
-A joint public hearing must be a formal public hearing when the subject matter of the hearing is within the responsibilities of the boards convened. - 4.
-The Planning Board chair shall chair all joint meetings and public hearings when the subject matter involves the Planning Board. - 5.
-The rules of procedure for joint meetings and hearings, the subject matter of which involves the Planning Board, shall be the same as these rules of procedure except that the order of business shall be as follows: - a.
-Call to order by the Chairman - b.
-Introduction of members of both boards by the Chairman - c.
-Explanation of reason for joint meeting/hearing by the Chairman - d.
-In the case of a public hearing relative to a requested permit or an application for a plat approval, or both, the applicant shall be called to present his proposal. - e.
-Adjournment.
+- 1. The Planning Board may hold joint meetings and hearings with other "land use boards" including the Zoning Board of Adjustment (ZBA).
+Each board shall have discretion whether or not to hold such joint meetings or hearings RSA 676:2. - 2.
+Joint business meetings with another local land use board may be held at any time when called jointly by the chairmen of the two (2) Boards. - 3.
+A joint public hearing must be a formal public hearing when the subject matter of the hearing is within the responsibilities of the convened Boards. - 4.
+The Planning Board Chairman shall chair all joint meetings and public hearing when the subject matter involves the Planning Board. - 5.
+The Rules of Procedure for joint meetings and hearings, the subject matter of which involves the Planning Board, shall be the same as these Rules of Procedure except that the order of business shall be as follows: - a) Call to Order by the Chairman - b) Introduction of members of both boards by the Chairman - c) Explanation of reason for joint meeting/hearing by the Chairman - d) In the case of a public hearing relative to a requested permit or an application for a plat approval, or both, the applicant shall be called to present his/her proposal - e) Adjournment.
 Each board involved in a joint public hearing makes its own decision, based on its criteria for the particular matter.